anish-dev21/Bachelor-Thesis/README.md

 ## Overview

 This dashboard is designed for scalable, maintainable, and efficient monitoring and analysis of industrial sensor data.
 It provides interactive visualization, anomaly detection, and statistical analysis for time series data collected from a gas-fired hardening facility.
-The system is containerized and deployable in environments such as OpenShift.

 ## Architecture